Deadline: Thursday, July 14, 2018

 How do I apply?

-Stage 2: Full applications will be evaluated by a peer jury.
-Successful proposals will receive funding by July 2018.
+Stage 2: Closed.
+Full applications were evaluated by a peer jury in June 2018 and successful grant recipients were notified in July 2018.
 Successful grant recipients will have until the end of 2018 to complete their work.

-For more information or to submit an Expression of Interest, please contact Danielle Dolgoy, Operations Coordinator at the Edmonton Heritage Council, at email@example.com or by phone at 780-429-0166 (ext.
+For more information, please contact Danielle Dolgoy, Operations Coordinator at the Edmonton Heritage Council, at email@example.com or by phone at 780-429-0166 (ext.
 233).